i-Cell-Mobilsoft-Open-Source/graphqlserver/README.md

   - [Additional help](#additional-help)
   - [Running in production](#running-in-production)

-A nearly zero conf GraphQL layer generator, GraphQL server and standalone NodeJS REST API service in one.
+A nearly zero conf GraphQL layer generator, GraphQL server and NodeJS REST API service in one.
 It has a dual purpose:

 - It can generate a fully functional GraphQL layer from any number of OpenAPI specs, providing a single endpoint for all your REST APIs.
 - It is also able to run as a standalone NodeJS service which can be used as a foundation for building secure REST APIs.

-The goal of the project is to provide an "out-of-the-box" solution for the above problems, a tool that requires **very little config** and **zero coding** (in case of GraphQL layer).
+The goal of the project is to provide a minimalist, "out-of-the-box" solution for the above problems.
+This is a tool that requires **very little config** and builds **zero coding** GraphQL layers.

 ### Features